Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 301 Wagstaff Rd., Fuquay-Varina

 Oct.
-14, 1-6 p.m.
-Admission is free.
-Meet Blackbeard, the Loch Ness Monster, Paul Bunyan and other characters on a wagon ride.
-Enjoy crafts, face painting, crawly critters, an obstacle course and games.
+13, 1-6 p.m.
+Free.
+Scarecrows, werewolves and other creatures haunt Harris Lake County Park’s trails during a full moon in October.
 Costumes optional.
-Wagon rides for all ages leave every 30 minutes.
+Wagon rides leave every 30 minutes.
 Tickets available first come, first serve the day of the event only.
 Tickets for 1-3 p.m. rides handed out at 12:30 p.m.; tickets for 3:30-5:30 p.m. rides handed out at 3 p.m.